???????On Faith, Mystery and Nothingness

 Most of all, he could not accept, could not believe that his wife of a lifetime–what she had meant to him, the essence of her–could be reduced to simply a collection of cells that had once lived and were no more.
 And since this belief was his strongest impulse, it followed that he must believe, beyond a physical manifestation, that she continued to live.
 And if this latter belief was really stronger than his former academic belief, which was no belief at all, he reasoned that this was faith, perhaps not in the accepted pure sense of the word, but what he called a negative faith— by default–but faith nonetheless.

 It was an epiphany moment.
-I have always believed that the nothingness and meaningless of the physical world is harder to believe than the world of faith, the world into which I always felt shut out.
-And if Northrop Frye should come to reconcile himself at the end of a life with the concept of negative faith having merit, that is good enough for me.
+I have always believed that the nothingness and meaninglessness of the physical world are harder to believe than the world of faith, the world into which I always felt shut out.
+And if Northrop Frye should come to reconcile himself at the end of his life with the concept of negative faith having merit, that is good enough for me.

 After a lifetime of guilt for what I have not been able to believe, Northrop’s revelation was a welcomed relief.
 Negative faith may not be fulfilling because it means never really knowing what we long to know.
 And given our obsession with knowing everything, depending on faith can be downright frustrating.
-Still, we are told that God and the world beyond physical knowledge, is one of mystery, which by definition is not to be known.
-So, perhaps not knowing, and how we conduct ourselves in the absence of knowing may be the point of it all.
+Still, we are told that God and the world beyond physical knowledge are mysteries that, by definition, are not to be known.
+So, perhaps not knowing and how we conduct ourselves in the absence of knowing may be the point of it all.
 In which case, frustrating as it may be, I’ll take negative faith with an open mind over the fraudulence of an atheist’s claim to knowing what can never be known.

 “Were art to redeem man, it could do so only by saving him from the seriousness of life and restoring him to an unexpected boyishness.”
 N. Frye